Tax relief for choirs

 But is it complicated to make a claim?

 Claiming tax relief does involve a bit of work and a group is likely to need to make some changes to how it operates.
 But Making Music has developed a service to process creative tax relief claims for members and has extensive experience in submitting compliant claims to HMRC.
-In 2023, over £400,000 was paid out to the 66 members who made a claim.
+In total, over £1m has now been paid out to the 85 members registered with us to make claims.

 Read more about our Orchestra Tax Relief service.